 *This is a compensated campaign in collaboration with Vi and Va Dolls and Latina Bloggers Connect.
 These are my honest opinions.

-I just love seeing new toys hit the market that are rich in culture and diverse.
+I just love seeing new toys hit the market that is rich in culture and diversity.
 In this melting pot that we live in, the Latino community grows more each day.
 But with our children growing up “American”, there are still certain toys on the market that they cannot identify with.
 But these new dolls are changing the game now.